NHSDigital/software-engineering-quality-framework/quality.md

 ### 7. Skills and knowledge
 * We have the skills and knowledge we need.
+* Skills and knowledge are well spread between team members.
 * We are familiar with the tech in use and know how to use it well.
 * We know the codebase and are comfortable making changes in it.
-* We know how to operate the live system reliably and dignose and fix things when they break.
+* We know how to operate the live system reliably and diagnose and fix things when they break.
+* We have the skills and knowledge for what we will be doing next.

 ### 8. Tech and architecture
 * The tech helps us deliver value.